 1. We selected Double Butter Glycerin Soap for a creamy opaque appearance and cut off four 1″x2″ chunks.
+You can also look for soap that includes olive oil, coconut oil or cocoa butter or shea butter.

-Carefully fill the mold with soap.
+6. Carefully pour soap base to fill the mold cavities with your first batch of soap.

 Lovely idea! <3